PlasmoGenEpi/PGEcore/scripts/naive_coi_distribution_wrapper/README.md

 ## Tool Information

 This tool provides a naive summary of the distribution of COI calls across samples.
+It takes as input a table of COI calls, with the columns: specimen_id, coi.
+The output is a table with the number of samples with each COI call and the proportion of samples with that COI call.

 ## Script Usage
 ```